julianomacielferreira/microservice-architecture-system/README.md

 ```

+## Prerequirements

+@TODO

 ## Create docker image, tag it and upload to a docker hub repository

-@TODO
+@TODO Explain how to create a Dockerfile

+@TODO Explain how to build an image

+@TODO Explain how to tag an image

+@TODO Explain how to push as image to the docker hub repository

 ## Create config files for kubernetes to pull the images

+@TODO Explain the main concepts in deploy, configmap, secret, service, ingress, stateful and pcv yaml files

 @TODO Create a shellscript to do it - enter in manifests files and _**run kubctl apply -f ./**_